nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 For `import`: After the copying is completed, `ImportCommand` sends a `CommandResult` to `LogicManager`.
 In the `LogicManager`, the `Model`'s show list will get updated with the imported data before `Storage` saves `Model`'s show list.

 ### Design considerations:
-Using the FileChooser library, it manages to create a File Explorer GUI similar to Windows' native File Explorer's GUI.
+Implementing the FileChooser library allows us to create a File Explorer GUI similar to the user's Operating System's native File Explorer GUI.

 ---